 - Antik Resort and Hotel

 About 120 miles (or 2.5 hours) straight south of Sofia, Melnik is a green town in the Blagoevgrad Province of southwest Bulgaria.
-The town, sitting in the Pirin Mountains, was announced as an architectural reserve and nearly 100 buildings within it are cultural monuments.
+Sitting in the Pirin Mountains, the town was announced as an architectural reserve, and nearly 100 buildings within it are cultural monuments.

 It also has the honor of being Bulgaria’s smallest town.
 With only 400 inhabitants, there are nearly more buildings than people.
 Yet, it’s among the most historical places in Bulgaria, just thanks to those numerous monuments.

-Its extraordinary location hidden in the mountains comes second only to the city’s celebrated history.
-Found in the 9th Century, many empires have had their control of Melnik over the centuries, and it reflects in the culture to this day.
+Its extraordinary location hidden in the mountains comes second only to the city’s illustrious history.
+Found in the 9th Century, many empires have had control of Melnik over the centuries, and it reflects in the culture to this day.

 Being so far tucked away in the mountains, tourists don’t usually make the trip, and this quaint little spot could be your oasis.
 Let it transport you back in time.